Reporting disruptive behaviour

 Why have some public housing tenants not been evicted for their disruptive behaviour?

 We investigate all complaints of disruptive behaviour thoroughly and fairly, giving tenants the opportunity to respond.
 Tenants can have a support person or advocate help them with this process.

-We can only take action after being satisfied that the disruptive behaviour has occurred and that the complaint relates to a tenancy matter that we are responsible for.
+We will only take action after being satisfied that the disruptive behaviour has occurred and that the complaint relates to a tenancy matter that we are responsible for.
 In some cases, we are not able to confirm that an incident of disruptive behaviour has occurred.
 We must also ensure we give the tenant the opportunity to address the disruptive behaviour.
-We may take a range of other actions to help the tenant address their behaviour and maintain their tenancy, including referral to a support worker or agency, closely monitoring the tenancy, or listing the household for a transfer.
+We may take a range of other actions to help the tenant address their behaviour and sustain their tenancy, including referral to a support worker or agency, closely monitoring the tenancy, or listing the household for a transfer.

 What if I’m unhappy with how my complaint was handled?

 If you are not satisfied with how your complaint was managed, you can lodge a complaint under our Complaint Management Policy.

 If you remain dissatisfied with our response, you can seek an external review by the Queensland Ombudsman.